tarunprabhu/kitsune-test-suite/Kitsune/README.md

 # Kitsune-specific tests #

 This directory contains end-to-end tests for Kitsune.
 They are intended to test for both correctness and (some) performance regressions.
-The section for [developers](#Developer Guide) contains more information about the test suite itself, how it is organized and the contents.
 The sections on [building](#Building) and [running](#Running) the test suite should be sufficient to just use the test suite.

+The section for [developers](#Developer Guide) contains important information about the test suite itself, how it is organized and the contents.
+The organization of the Kitsune tests is somewhat idiosyncratic and relies on file names following a strict pattern.
+Please read that section carefully before adding/modifying this test suite.

 ## Building ##